Tmeister/wp-api-jwt-auth/README.md

-# JWT Authentication for the json-rest-api
+# JWT Authentication for the WP REST API

-A simple plugin to add [JSON Web Token (JWT)](https://tools.ietf.org/html/rfc7519) Authentication to the json-resp-api.
+A simple plugin to add [JSON Web Token (JWT)](https://tools.ietf.org/html/rfc7519) Authentication to WP REST API.

-To know more about the JSON Web Tokens please visit [http://jwt.io](http://jwt.io).
+To know more about the JSON Web Tokens, please visit [http://jwt.io](http://jwt.io).

 ## Requirements